Computing the Average Cost for 3D Architectural Visualization

 I believe both of us know that designing and constructing a building is a really expensive process.
-Every change you make to the layout or materials during the construction process could mean extra expenses, and that explains why the industry prefers the clients to have a clear vision of what a house or building looks like before the actual construction begins.
+Every change you make to the layout or materials during the construction process could mean extra expenses—which explains why the industry prefers clients to have a clear vision of what a house or building looks like before the actual construction begins.

 What is Value-Based Pricing?

 Allow me to go a bit off-topic here and mention a few words about value-based pricing.
 Value-based pricing refers to the approach wherein you set a final price for your client depending on the approximate value of the service you provide, not based on the cost of your service.
-In this case, it means you focus on creating positive ROI for your client, instead of giving him a product/service which you deem is good in your own opinion.
+In this case, it means you focus on creating positive ROI for your client, instead of providing a product/service that you deem is good in your own opinion.

 The problem is, ROI is not as easy as it sounds.
 Positive ROI can be measured in economic terms (via revenue gains and cost reduction) and non-economic terms such as emotional contribution to value.
 The first two are self-explanatory, but the third one is a bit complicated.

-To give you an idea, let me give you an example of how it works.
+Let me share an example with you of how it works.
 Imagine that you’re looking to buy a new phone.
 If you’re an avid fan of the iPhone, you will surely choose to buy an iPhone even though it’s more expensive than an Android phone with the same specs.
 The tendency to buy things on impulse, in this case, is due to a non-economic factor that is an emotional contribution.

-So the question is, how does it apply to 3D archiviz?
+So the question is, “How does it apply to 3D archviz?”

 You might have already heard of the 3D studio MIR.
 Imagine that you’re planning to build a property that has an estimated cost of 200M.
 Of course, if your project is represented by MIR, which is a well-known company in the 3D visualization industry, you will definitely feel proud.
 This is yet another non-economic example.

-Let’s go back to our main topic: how much does a 3D render cost.
+Going back to our main topic: how much does 3D rendering cost?
 Now we’re aware that there are 2 ways to define the price per render.
-One which is value-based pricing can’t be defined in numbers.
+One that is value-based pricing can’t be defined in numbers.
 First, you need to know your client and the exact values for his:

-- Cost reduction – let’s say your client wants to look at the interior design first before deciding to apply it in real life.
-With a 3D render, he will save a lot of money for a real interior design because he can finalize the design before the real construction begins.
+- Cost reduction: let’s say your client wants to look at the interior design first before deciding to apply it in real life.
+With a 3D render, he will save a lot of money for real interior design because he can finalize the design before the real construction begins.

 Let’s take a look at another means of calculating a 3D image’s cost of production.
 To produce an output, you need to allocate enough time for it.
 Therefore, the first logical step is to multiply the hours you spent on an hourly rate.
 The result will give us the final budget for a 3D image.

-- If you seek the services of a freelancer or a studio
+- “If” you seek the services of a freelancer or a 3D studio;

-- If he has plenty of experience or just starting out.
+- “If” the 3D designer has plenty of experience or just starting out.
 Take note of this: an experienced freelancer can work at a quicker rate compared to a newbie.
 Most customers compare freelancers depending on their hourly rates.
 So what happens when a newbie freelancer and an experienced one both have the same hourly rates?
-So, if they both have the same rates—theoretically experienced freelancer punishes himself for being quick?
+If they both have the same rates—theoretically—experienced freelancers are punished for being quick?
 Do you think it’s rational?
-Do you really think it’s rational to compare freelancers based on their hourly rates?
+Do you really believe it’s rational to compare freelancers based on their hourly rates?

-- If you work with a 3D studio.
+- “If” you work with a 3D studio.
 Perhaps you think that the more people working on your project, the faster and earlier the delivery will be.
 It’s right, but only partially.
 Nine women can’t give birth to a child in just a month.
-The same applies to project management.
-Just because there are more people working on the project, it doesn’t always mean the work will be done faster.
+The same applies to 3D project management.
+Increased 3D experts working on your project doesn’t always mean the work will be done faster.

-Now let’s discuss each of the above section separately.
-Note: Assume that you’re looking for an experienced 3D freelancer/studio with excellent quality.
-If you’re simply looking for a cheap deal, then there’s no point reading this article.
+Next, we’ll discuss each of the above sections separately.
+Note: assume that you’re searching for an experienced 3D freelancer/studio with excellent quality.
+If you’re simply looking for a cheap deal, then you’re reading the wrong article.

 By the way, according to statistics, those who go for the cheapest option are the least satisfied compared to clients who invested in a more premium service.